About Veterinary Care in Fareham

 - •Companion Care (Fareham Collingwood) Ltd

 There are 5 veterinary clinics in Fareham, with an average Google rating of 4.6★.
-All clinics treat dogs and cats, and none offer farm or large-animal services.
-Only one clinic provides emergency or out-of-hours care, and there is no 24-hour veterinary cover locally.
-The clinics offer a range of services including routine care, surgery, diagnostics, dental, and emergency treatment.
-With 827 total reviews and 4 clinics offering veterinary nurse training, Fareham provides a strong veterinary service landscape.
-All clinics have websites, allowing easy access to information and services.
+Four clinics offer services for dogs and cats, while none specialize in farm or large-animal services.
+One clinic offers emergency or out-of-hours care.
+However, there is no 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Fareham, Hampshire